TillMeineke/ML_Zoomcamp2024_hw/NYTaxiForecast/README.md

 ## Problem description

 Demand forecasting is always helpful for companies to optimize their resources and make better decisions.
 In this project, we will work with a dataset of New York taxi trips.
-The goal is to predict the number of taxi trips for the next week.
+The goal is to predict the number of taxi trips for the few next weeks.

 ## Run the project